 It would be an advantage if you have worked in a customer service role

 - accurate and methodical

-- able to understand law and guidelines on medicines
+- ability to understand laws and guidelines on medicines

-- able to read and carry out instruction
+- ability to read and carry out instructions

 - They’ll also need excellent communication, customer service, IT and manual skills.